gitjhn/p5-vs-R/README.md

 - Navigate via Command Line to the project root
 - run `python -m SimpleHTTPServer`
 - Open `localhost:8000/p5.html` and/or `localhost:8000/raphael.html` in your browser to see samples

+###### Node.js example
+- Navigate via Command Line to the project root
+- npm install http-server -g
+- node http-server
+- Open `localhost:8080/p5.html` and/or `localhost:8080/raphael.html` in your browser to see samples